movementlabsxyz/MIP/MIP/mip-88/README.md

 We define

-- **incoming** as the direction for which funds are released / minted.
+- **inbound** as the direction for which funds are released / minted.
 I.e., the considered chain is a target chain for the given direction.
-- **outgoing** as the direction for which funds are locked / burned.
+- **outbound** as the direction for which funds are locked / burned.
 I.e., the considered chain is a source chain for the given direction.

 The Insurance Fund on a given chain thus MUST be used to

 - one half for the rate limit for incoming direction
 - one half for the rate limit for outgoing direction

-Moreover, if we reset the budget on a daily basis, for security reasons, we MUST only utilize one half of each direction's Insurance fund budget per day.
+Moreover, if we register the budget on a daily basis, for security reasons, we MUST only utilize one half of each direction's Insurance fund budget per day.
+This leads (for a given direction) to a budget of 1/4 of the Insurance Fund per day.

 ## Reference Implementation